In-2-4D: Inbetweening from Two Single-View Images to 4D Generation: Related Work

-\textbf{Video inbetweening.} \am{Recent methods have extended pre-trained diffusion-based text-to-image models to generate motion from static images by adapting UNets to temporal data~\cite{wu2023tuneavideo,text2video-zero,singer2022makeavideo}.
+\textbf{Video inbetweening \rzzz{or frame interpolation.}} \rzzz{Motion inbetweening allows finer-grained control compared to textual inputs or motion extrapolation from a single frame.} \am{Recent methods have extended pre-trained diffusion-based text-to-image models to generate motion from static images by adapting UNets to temporal data~\cite{wu2023tuneavideo,text2video-zero,singer2022makeavideo}.
 One notable model is AnimateDiff~\cite{guo2023animatediff}, which learns low-rank adapters for diverse motion patterns.
 More recent approaches condition pre-trained text-to-video models on input images.
 VideoCrafter1~\cite{chen2023videocrafter1} uses dual cross-attention layers to combine image features with text prompts, while DynamiCrafter~\cite{xing2023dynamicrafter} further refines this by concatenating the input image with noisy latent features.
 Our method builds on DynamiCrafter to enhance its outputs through recursive video magnification.
 While several video magnification techniques exist~\cite{video-mag-survey,Motion-mag-durand}, we leverage a video inbetweening network (e.g., DynamiCrafter) to interpolate frames and amplify motion when large displacements are present.
 Decomposing large motions into smaller fragments with smoother transitions reduces geometric ambiguities between consecutive frames, producing 4D results with fewer artifacts and improved visual quality.}